werdnakof/DatabaseNotes/04_-_Storage.md

 - keep Block on disk
 - else keep in memory
 - break even point when $C_{Disk}$ == $C_{ram}$, or $X$ = $D P$ / $I M$

+as the speed of disk increases (disk drive to ssd), the data referenced period increases because it doesn't have to be in memory as often.

 ## Disk Organisation